ronanplays-gamer/geeys/README.md

 Currently, we have pictures available on GitHub and Discord.
 Stay tuned for more updates!

 ## How to Contribute
-If you are interested in contributing to the development of Geeys, please follow our guidelines [here](contributing.md).
+If you are interested in contributing to the development of Cubic, please follow our guidelines [here](contributing.md).

 ## Stay Updated
 To stay updated with the latest news and updates, follow us on [Discord](https://discord.gg/3wC2AsJgRb) and check out our [GitHub repository](https://github.com/ronanplays-gamer/geeys).